-Katy Gallagher, Labor Senate Candidate for the ACT, has spent over two decades fighting for Canberrans.
+Katy Gallagher, Labor Senator-elect for the ACT, has spent over two decades fighting for Canberrans.

 Whether it was advocating for people with a disability when she stepped out of university, or when she was advocating for the rights of public servants as a CPSU organiser, or as Chief Minister of the ACT – Katy has made it her life’s work to fight for our territory and the people in it.